One-stop ophthalmology center for a healthy future in sight

 - Automated visual field / perimetry – The machine is used to define a patient’s field of vision, diagnosing glaucoma and other eye conditions like maculopathies, retinal conditions such as retinal detachment and diabetic retinopathy, and neurologic diseases with visual manifestations like strokes and brain tumors).

 - Argon laser photocoagulation – This interventional procedure is useful in the management of various retinal pathologies like diabetic retinopathy, retinal tears, and even glaucoma.

 - YAG laser – This interventional procedure covers certain types of glaucoma, including eyes at risk for developing glaucoma, and for treating posterior capsule opacification after cataract surgery.

 - A scan biometer – This routine ophthalmic ultrasound measures up the eyeball length, which is important for the calculation of the intraocular lens (IOL) power that will replace an opacified lens in a cataract extraction surgery.

 - Optical coherence tomography (Topcon 3D OCT-2000) – This machine allows for the tomographic measurement of the retinal structures assessing its thickness and volume and their relation to disease states.

 In the Philippines, statistics on blindness is staggering.
 This includes:

 - Approximately a million Filipinos are blind in one or both eyes.
 The common causes of blindness include cataract, retinal and macular diseases, optic nerve diseases, glaucoma, and trauma.

 - Cataract is responsible for 80% of blindness.
-Retinal and Macular diseases rank a distant second.
-Together, they cause about 90% cases considered legally blind.
+Retinal and macular diseases rank a distant second, together causing about 90% cases considered legally blind.